Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Abstract

 \section{Abstract}

-In this document, we propose a bridge between the graphs and the geometric realizations of their Vietoris Rips complexes, i.e. Graphs, with their canonical \v{C}ech closure structure, have the same homotopy type that the realization of their Vietoris Rips complex.
+We establish a connection between the graphs and their geometric realizations of their clique complexes, proving that graphs with their canonical pseudotopological structure, are weakly homotopy equivalent to the geometric realization of their clique complex.